Skip to main content

 3. You’ll be taken directly to a new chat session

-Quick Tasks are ideal for one-off analyses or exploring Biomni’s capabilities.
+Quick Tasks are ideal for one-off analyses or exploring Biomni Lab’s capabilities.

 Creating a Quick Task from the sidebar menu